Solar Entertainment: Cable television

 On December 15, 2005, Solar Entertainment launched a spin-off channel to ETC, ETC 2nd Avenue, a lifestyle and general entertainment channel.
 Started as a test broadcast on December 15, 2005, and had its full launch in 2006.
 The channel was later renamed as 2nd Avenue on January 17, 2007.

 On October 1, 2006, Sports Plus ceased broadcasting and replaced by the Basketball TV channel formed by Solar, while moving most of Sports Plus programs to Solar Sports.

 As a broadcast company

-On January 1, 2008, Solar Entertainment Corporation entered into a partnership with RPN, SBN and RJTV to lease block time for its cable TV channels.
+On January 1, 2008, Solar Entertainment Corporation entered into a partnership with RPN, SBN and RJTV for block time programming from its cable TV channels.
 The move was a result of Sky Cable pulling out C/S, ETC, and 2nd Avenue from the cable company's lineup at their own right.
 Those three started carrying shows from Solar's, with C/S on RPN, ETC on SBN, and 2nd Avenue on RJTV.